 If you can wait for him to bring up the subject by himself, then do so.
 Understand that almost 60% of men have experienced some kind of “bullying” or teasing because of hair loss.

-Even if he openly jokes about it, it gives you the opportunity to talk about the topic in a more natural way.
-Letting him know that he can trust you with any shame he might be feeling will help him open up and feel more comfortable speaking about it.
+Even if he openly jokes about it, it gives you the opportunity to talk about the topic in a natural way.
+Letting him know that he can trust you with any shame he might feel will help him open up and feel more comfortable speaking about it.

 3. Encourage ways to help him minimize his stress.